Where Do We Need Shade? Mapping Urban Heat Islands in Richmond, Virginia

 With this hazard and vulnerability information, the next stage of this project—following the Steps to Resilience—will examine mitigation scenarios for providing cool locations in new and existing developments within the hottest parts of the city.
 The alternative development scenarios can be coupled with other priorities to cool neighborhoods, and ultimately save infrastructure and lives.

 Data from this project are currently being used to inform planning phase discussions about Richmond 300, a citywide master plan update; RVA Green 2050, a greenhouse gas emissions reduction plan; and the implementation of RVAH2O, a watershed management program focused on reducing stormwater runoff.
 Relevant city departments are also committing to collaborations with the Museum for ongoing climate resilience education initiatives and proposals.
+(To learn more about RVA Green 2050 and how Richmond is making sure that vulnerable populations are included in their planning, see the case study Mapping Social Vulnerabilities to Enhance Resilience in Richmond.)

 With projections of warming summers, the effects of urban heat islands on communities will likely be a growing concern across the country.
 Richmond’s Urban Heat Vulnerability assessment can be replicated in other locations: it used data records from the National Land Cover Database and the U.S. Census Bureau’s American Community Survey, data available for nearly every city in the United States, and processed that data using open source code in R, a free statistical computation environment.